influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

         precision, the example passes the `write_precision='s'` option to set the timestamp precision to seconds.**

-6. To execute the module and write line protocol to your {{% cloud-name %}}
+6. To execute the module and write line protocol to your {{% product-name %}}
     bucket, enter the following command in your terminal:

       ```sh